shehreendheda/katacoda-scenarios/createslo/step1.md

 As you can see, the user journey for the app includes viewing the home page and clicking and viewing products, advertisements, discounts, and the cart.

-Let’s simulate some live user activity in the app so that you can capture all the relevant metrics in Datadog.
+Let’s simulate live user activity in the app so that you can capture all the relevant metrics in Datadog.

 4. Click `traffic`{{execute T2}} to create traffic to the app in an infite loop using GoReplay.
 (This command runs in Terminal 2.)
 5. Navigate to <a href="https://app.datadoghq.com/apm/" target="_datadog">**APM** > **Services** in Datadog</a>.
 If you are working in a new Datadog Organization, click **Get Started** where prompted and then refresh the APM Services page to see the list of Services.